MOONARIJ UNVEILS NEW MOONJAR GLASS VASES | A TRIBUTE TO THE GLASSBLOWN SPHERE

 Ruppert’s work is deeply influenced by the morbid and transgressive writings of the Marquis de Sade, Lautréamont, and Georges Bataille, channeling their themes of desire, decay, and the grotesque into an uncompromising, visionary visual language.

-“Cologne has long been one of Germany’s most vital cultural hubs—a city that shaped contemporary art history through its legendary artists, pioneering galleries and the world’s first art fair,” says Gathering founder Alex Flick.
+“Cologne has long been one of Germany’s most vital cultural hubs—a city that shaped contemporary art history through its legendary artists, pioneering galleries and the world’s first art fair,” says GATHERING founder Alex Flick.
 “Our expansion here is about tapping into that legacy and contributing to its next chapter.
 The energy is here, the history is undeniable and the appetite for something new is palpable.
 With Café Central and our gallery space, we want to be part of Cologne’s cultural revival, creating a place where art, ideas, and community come together in a way that feels both forward-looking and deeply rooted in the city’s artistic heritage.”

-Gathering’s opening will coincide with the highly anticipated reopening of nearby Central, a café, bar, and cultural hub that shaped the local avant-garde and stood at the heart of the city's 1980s intellectual life, which will now also be operated by Gathering.
+GATHERING’s opening will coincide with the highly anticipated reopening of nearby Central, a café, bar, and cultural hub that shaped the local avant-garde and stood at the heart of the city's 1980s intellectual life, which will now also be operated by GATHERING.

 NOTES TO EDITORS: